Modeled Writing: A Comprehensive Guide For Educators

 The transition from modeled writing to independent writing of new and fresh content requires a careful balance between providing a framework and allowing opportunities for independent practice.

 Scaffolding can take various forms, such as providing writing prompts or graphic organizers, but it should gradually decrease as students gain confidence in their writing abilities.
 You can introduce different texts and genres to maintain students' independence and creativity.
+This variety ensures that students are not overly reliant on a single model or style but can adapt their writing to different contexts and purposes.

 Moreover, the importance of showcasing the writer's process does not end with the modeled writing session.
 Teachers should continue to highlight the value of planning, drafting, revising, and editing in their own writing and encourage students to incorporate these steps into their independent writing.